smapiot/piral/src/plugins/piral-urql/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+If you use GraphQL in your application and want to provide a lightweight way of accessing the GraphQL API then this library may be for you.
+The reason for not just making `urql` a shared dependency (which you can do always) is that the authorization / token sharing just works.
+Additionally, this gives users of your pilets additional discoverability regarding the shared lib and its capabilities.

+Alternatively, expose a GraphQL library such as `urql` or `apollo` as a shared library.

 ## Documentation

 The following functions are brought to the Pilet API.